nancybird/fastGLOBETROTTERv3/README.md

 Mode 1F: User can fix the mixture coefficients within the source (so only admixture date and 'prop' from each source is estimated).

-Mode 1S: Mixture coefficients are alse esitmated within the sources, starting from those specified in the input file.
+Mode 1S: Mixture coefficients are also esitmated within the sources, starting from those specified in the input file.

 User must create a fixed file in the format e.g.